eps696/stylegan2ada/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/eps696/stylegan2ada/blob/master/StyleGAN2a_colab.ipynb)

-This version of the newest PyTorch-based [StyleGAN2-ada] is intended mostly for fellow artists, who rarely look at scientific metrics, but rather need a working creative tool.
+This version of the PyTorch-based [StyleGAN2-ada] is intended mostly for fellow artists, who rarely look at scientific metrics, but rather need a working creative tool.
-Tested on Python 3.7 + PyTorch 1.7.1, requires [FFMPEG] for sequence-to-video conversions.
+Tested on Python 3.7~3.8 + PyTorch 1.7~1.10, requires [FFMPEG] for sequence-to-video conversions.
 For more explicit details refer to the original implementations.

 Here is previous [Tensorflow-based version], which produces compatible models (but not vice versa).
 I still prefer it for few-shot training (~100 imgs) on the older hardware.